 The Apple Watch Ultra 2 is rumored to be coming with 3D printed parts

-This comes from analyst Ming-Chi Kuo (via MacRumors), and it sounds as though the parts in question are going to be made of titanium.
-According to Kuo, Apple is “actively adopting technology” and may use it in other products in the future too.
+This comes from analyst Ming-Chi Kuo (via ), and it sounds though the parts in question are going to be made of titanium.
+According to Kuo, Apple is “actively adopting 3D printing technology” and may use it in other in the too.

-We’re talking several levels above the 3D printing available to consumers of course: at an industrial scale, the move could save Apple money on production and speed up the manufacturing process at the same .
+We’re talking several levels above the 3D printing technology available to consumers of course: at an industrial , the move could save Apple money on production and speed up the manufacturing process at the same time.

-Kuo mentions “mechanical parts” for 3D printing – going off the original Ultra, that would be the Crown, the Side Button, and the Action Button.
+Kuo mentions “mechanical parts” for 3D printing – going off the original Apple Watch Ultra, that would be the Digital Crown, the Side Button, and the Button.
 These parts are currently manufactured using a CNC (Computer Numerical Control) process.

 Watch this space